JohnNKing/snbopen/README.md

 TODO
 =======
 - text handling is very poor
-- image handling with transparency
+- background picture for all pages